Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Results

 In Fig.~\ref{fig:MassSpinvTime}, we plot representative evolutions of the spin magnitude as a function of time for three systems of scattering \bh{s}.
 The \bh{} mass and irreducible mass, which are also shown, are discussed in Sec.~\ref{Sec:Results_Mass}.
 Vertical dotted lines denote the initial time, $t_{\rm i}$, and final time, $t_{\rm f}$, at which we evaluate quantities prior to and following an encounter ($t\simeq100\mathrm{M}$).
 Each system has an incident angle equal to the threshold value and initial momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$.
 The top, middle, and bottom panels depict systems with initial spins $\chi_{\rm i}=-0.7$, $0.2$, and $0.7$, respectively.
 In the top panel, the \bh{} spins up as a result of the encounter, causing the spin magnitude to decrease.
 The magnitude decreases because the initial spin is negative (i.e. anti-aligned).
 In the middle panel, the spin magnitude increases as the \bh{} spins up.
 However, the change is smaller than in the top panel.
 In the bottom panel, the change in the spin magnitude is negligible.

-In Fig.~\ref{fig:MassSpinvTime}, we see that the spin magnitude oscillates around $t=0$M and $t\sim100$M. The oscillation at the beginning of the simulation ($t=0$M) is due to gauge adjustments in the early evolution which can yield to a small modification of the nominal initial spin.
+In Fig.~\ref{fig:MassSpinvTime}, we see that the spin magnitude oscillates around $t=0$M and $t\sim100$M. The oscillation at the beginning of the simulation ($t=0$M) is due to gauge adjustments in the early evolution which can yield small modifications to the initial spin.
 The oscillation around $t\sim100$M coincides with the \bh{s'} closest encounter during which they exert tidal forces on each other, and Eq.~\eqref{eq:extract_spin} may not be applicable.
 We therefore evaluate the spin at a time $t_{\rm f}$ well after the encounter when the \bh{s} can be treated as isolated and Eq.~\eqref{eq:extract_spin} applies.

 When evaluating the initial and final values of the \bh{} parameters, we must be careful to avoid the above oscillations.
 In principle, we could use the parameters listed in Tables~\ref{tab:RunsScatteringBoostP0245P0490} and~\ref{tab:RunsScatteringSpin0P7} for the initial spin.
-However, due to initial gauge adjustments, these parameters can deviate from the initial spin found via Eq.~\eqref{eq:extract_spin} by approximately $\pm0.01$.
+However, due to the initial gauge adjustments, these parameters can deviate from the initial spin found via Eq.~\eqref{eq:extract_spin} by approximately $\pm0.01$.
 Therefore, we recompute all quantities at an initial time ($t_{\rm i}=45\mathrm{M}$) placed about halfway between the start of the simulation and the encounter, when the spin is approximately constant.
 We compute final quantities at a time ($t_{\rm i}=270\mathrm{M}$) placed long enough after the encounter that the \bh{s} are isolated but not so late as to risk contamination from gravitational radiation reflected off the outer refinement boundary.
 In systems where the encounter occurs very early or late, we adjust the evaluation times to abide by these principals.
 We do not recompute the initial spin when $\chi_{\rm i}=0$.
 We estimate uncertainties in Appendix~\ref{sec:convergence_tests_Uncertainty} and find that they are typically smaller than the reported changes in spin and \bh{} angular momentum.
 Some exceptions exist for initial spins $\chi_{\rm i}\geq0.5$.